Emmanuel Gigliotti: Boca Juniors

 On 4 July 2013, after being heavily linked to Pumas UNAM, Gigliotti signed a three-year contract with Boca Juniors.
 He made his debut for the club on 13 August, replacing goalscorer Nicolás Blandi in a 3–2 away loss against Newell's Old Boys.

 Gigliotti scored his first goal for Boca on 15 September 2013, netting the last in a 2–0 home win against Racing.
 Late in the month, he scored a brace in a 2–0 home defeat of Quilmes, and netted the game's only in an away success over rivals River Plate on 6 October.

 On 27 November 2014, during the year's Copa Sudamericana semifinals, Gigliotti missed a penalty kick in a 1–0 loss against River Plate.
 After that match, he was demoted to backup option behind new signing Dani Osvaldo.

 Chongqing Lifan

 On 28 February 2015, Chinese Super League side Chongqing Lifan announced Gigliotti joined the club for one-year loan deal.
 On 24 July, after scoring nine goals, he was bought outright by US$ 3 million.

 Independiente

 On 20 February 2017, Gigliotti returned to his homeland and was signed by Independiente.

 Deportivo Toluca

 On 2 January 2019, Gigliotti was signed by Mexican Toluca.

 Club León

 On 18 July 2020, Gigliotti was signed by Mexican León.

 Club Nacional de Football

 On 15 January 2022, Gigliotti was signed by Uruguayan Nacional.

+Unión La Calera

+In 2024, he moved to Chile and signed with Unión La Calera in the top division.